stephenharris/WP-MarkDown/readme.txt

 == Changelog ==

+= 1.1.5 =
+* Fixes bug introduced in 1.1.4 where line breaks are stripped (affects code blocks).

 = 1.1.4 =
 * Fixes bug where oembed would not work.
 Thanks ot Michael & Vinicius
 * Adds a filters for MarkDown 'help' text: `wpmarkdown_help_text`